docksal/docksal/docs/content/tools/composer.md

 {{% /notice %}}

 {{% notice warning %}}
-A composer based Drupal site can require 2GB or RAM to install all components.
+A composer based Drupal site can require 2GB of RAM to install all components.
 To provide that RAM to composer inside the container, Virtual Box/Docker Desktop needs 3GB or more.
 {{% /notice %}}